 Hit the return key after changing the names and quit Terminal.

 At this point, you should see a new folder within the MobileSync one called “Backup” or that includes numbers and letters that signify your device.
-Because the folder is a symlink, it will also have an arrow in the lower left corner.
+Because the folder is a symlink, it will also have an arrow in the lower-left corner.

 You have to test the folder to ensure that it works prior to deleting the old backup file on your Mac.
 To do that, launch iTunes and connect your iPhone to allow it to back up.
-Open the ios_backup folder on your external drive and check the data and time on the backup you just performed.
+Open the ios_backup folder on your external drive and check the date and time on the backup you just performed.
 If you can determine that the relocation of the pathway has been successful, you can then delete your “Backup_old” folder on your Mac.

 Disable Automatic Backups in iTunes

 If you don’t always have your external hard drive connected to your Mac, such as if you have a MacBook instead of an iMac, you may want to disable automatic backups in iTunes.
 It prevents an error message from appearing any time you connect your iPhone to the computer.
-To do this, open iTunes, click on iTunes in the upper left corner of the screen, click on Preferences and select the Devices tab.
+To do this, open iTunes, click on iTunes in the upper left corner of the screen, click on Preferences, and select the Devices tab.
 Check the box that reads, “Prevent iPods, iPhones, and iPads from syncing automatically.”
 Changing the settings to this will mean you will have to perform a manual backup of your iPhone when you connect it to iTunes and your external drive is plugged in.